hannesdelbeke/brain/varia/bash on windows.md

-by default windows does not ship with bash.
+By default windows can't run shell scripts because it doesn't ship with bash.
 To add bash support:

 1. install [git for windows](https://gitforwindows.org/)
 ```powershell